njcalderone/app_django_boilerplate/README.md

 Recommend Installing all of the following extension

-(required Python, Pylace, YAML and Database Client)
+(Required: Python, Pylace, YAML and Database Client)

-(highly recommend code auto complete and Django Libraries)
+(Highly recommend: code auto complete and Django Libraries)

 (The remaining plug-ins in the image below are good to have but not required or highly recomended)